OleksandrBogovyk/checksum-verifier/README.md

 Advanced CVU (Checksum Verifier Utility)
 ---
-CVU is an open source software for calculating checksum and verifying integrity of any type of file.
-You can save your detailed information to text file (*.txt), as example *.ISO-file checksum for further confirm the integrity.
+CVU is an open source software for calculating checksum and verifying file integrity.
+You can save detailed information to text file (*.txt), as example *.ISO-file checksum for further integrity confirmation.

 It uses Java Runtime Environment (JRE) 8.